domxjs/domxjs.github.io/docs/state-management.md

 Here is an [Example application](https://github.com/jhorback/wcn-todo-app) with three "Data Elements" to show different implementations.

-Utilizing the browser platform and DOM has benifits that become apparent when developing.
+Utilizing the browser platform and DOM has benefits that become apparent when developing.
 When questions arise while using other libraries we are required to look up library specific proprietary solutions.
 However, using the DOM provides for simplicity and familiarity out of the box.